nishianand05/GRASS/README.md

 ## Built with

-IBM Cloud Service: App ID (User Authentication and User Profiles for the WebApp) Languages for the WebApp: EJS, JavaScript and CSS
+- [IBM Cloud Service: App ID](https://cloud.ibm.com/catalog/services/app-id) - User Authentication and User Profiles for the WebApp
+- Languages for the WebApp: EJS, JavaScript and CSS
-For the QR Code Genetator: Python
+- For the QR Code Genetator: Python

 ## Solution Roadmap